Creating a New Material

 7. Once all desired changes have been made, click OK to add the material to the User Catalog.

-Starting in X13, you can also click the Add to Library button to add the material to the User Catalog without closing the dialog box.
+In X13 and newer versions, you can also click the Add to Library button to add the material to the User Catalog without closing the dialog box.
 This allows you to add several material variations to the library without the need to create copies beforehand.

 Your new material is now available for use in any plan.